 Indoor soft play is a type of children play centre that we only recently found out about.
 There are loads of them in the UK, over a thousand of them, but somehow we are just unaware of their presence after living in the UK for over 15 years.
 My English friend has not been into one before, and probably has not even heard about it before!
-To be fair he has got any kids yet.
+To be fair he has not got any kids yet.

 In the UK these play centres are located away from busy areas like the high streets or city center.
 Rates at these locations are understandably higher.
 But they also don’t often have large and/or tall enough premises to house climbing frames which are normally found in every indoor soft play.
 So these play centres are often located at light industrial estates, in warehouses for example.
 This explains why we have not come across of them before.
 And the fact that we have few friends who have kids did not help too.